 The key is to realize that the requirements in ISO 9001-2015 are fulfilled by processes found in your organization.

 The questions you have to ask when planning your audit is WHAT PROCESS IS IN PLACE….? in places where there are no requirements for documented information.

-Processes do not mean a written down document, or formalized document.
+Processes do not mean written down documents, or formalized documents.
 Whenever you can identify output and its inputs and the steps to achieve the output.
-The ownership and whom the process has been assigned to, then you have a process.
+The ownership and to whom the process has been assigned, then have a process.

 Activities in an organization can address one or more ISO 9001:2015 Requirements even without any documented process.
 Auditors must be observable in these processes and their relationship to ISO 9001:2015 requirements.
 However, auditing with ISO 9001:2015 requirements has to be approached based on the set of process-focused questions and less from the standpoint of what documentation is available.